5vision/miptmlcourse/assignments/theory_exercises.md

 8. Derive MLE of parameters of Naive Bayes Classifier.
 9. Prove that Hessian matrix for loss function in logistic regression is positive semi-definite.
 10. Derive formulas for optimization step in Newton's algorithm.

+## Part 2

-11. Show that minimizing cross-entropy equivalent to minimizing KL divergence.
+1. Show that minimizing cross-entropy equivalent to minimizing KL divergence.